 The instant recovery is performed by the VSS hardware provider.
 The actual instant recovery method depends on the disk array and VSS hardware provider settings.
 The VSS LUN resync functionality must be supported by the operating system (Microsoft Windows Server 2008 R2).
+For a list of hardware providers that support this type of recovery, see the latest support matrices on

-For a list of hardware providers that support this type of recovery, see the latest support matrices on the web http://support.openview.hp.com/selfsolve/manuals.
+For a list of hardware providers that support this type of recovery, see the latest support matrices on the web https://softwaresupport.hpe.com/.

-• Using a Data Protector disk array integration agent (HPE P4000 VSS Agent, HPE P6000 / HPE 3PAR SMI-S Agent, HPE P9000 XP Agent, or HPE 3PAR VSS Agent)
+Using a Data Protector disk array integration agent (HPE P4000 VSS Agent, HPE P6000 / HPE 3PAR SMI-S Agent, HPE P9000 XP Agent, or HPE 3PAR VSS Agent)